-As of 1st August 2020, the official guidance advising people to "work from home if you can" has been relaxed in a bid to restart the economy.
-Despite this, according to research from The Chartered Governance Institute, over half of office workers will be carrying on working from home, with some companies maintaining their work from home strategy until 2021.
+As of 22nd September 2020, the official guidance advising people to "work from home if you can" has been reintroduced to reduce social mixing and slow the spread of the virus.
+And many were already doing just that... according to research from The Chartered Governance Institute, over half of office workers will be carrying on working from home, with some companies maintaining their work from home strategy until 2021.

 If your business is keeping some or all of your workforce in a homeworking capacity, or introducing more flexible working patterns across the business, it is important to understand the financial implications for your business.